-Sodium has two strategic warehouse in Western Canada and has entered into agreements with various trucking companies whereby Sodium will store inventory on the trucking company's premises for a nominal or a small handling charge in exchange for all delivery services as they occur.
+Sodium has 8 strategic warehouse in Western Canada and has entered into agreements with various trucking companies whereby Sodium will store inventory on the trucking company's premises for a nominal or a small handling charge in exchange for all delivery services as they occur.
 These favorable arrangements reduce storage costs, guarantee delivery service and reduce logistical and timing issues.

-BSL and Sodium have 9 mutual warehouses throughout Alberta, British Columbia and Saskatchewan.
+BSL and Sodium have 8 mutual warehouses throughout Alberta, British Columbia and Saskatchewan.
 As a result, synergistic benefits are created by dealing with only a few operators providing efficiency in communication and distribution.

-SBS has one Company owned blending and warehouse facility located in Calgary, Alberta, as all its customers are primarily located within the WCSB marketplace.
+SBS owns and operates out of one blending and warehouse facility located in Calgary, Alberta, as all its customers are primarily located within the WCSB marketplace.
 SBS provides high quality specialty oilfield blended stimulation and production chemical products, operating from a safe and environmentally controlled facility, while maintaining compliance regulations, proficient warehouse management and delivery.

-SCM has one Company owned blending and warehouse facility, located in Bakersfield, California, as all its customers are located within the same geographical area at this time.
+SCM owns and operates out of one blending and warehouse facility, located in Bakersfield, California, as all its customers are located within the same geographical area at this time.